input-output-hk/peras-design/docs/reports/tech-report-1.md

 The fields of the blocktree allow to
 * extend the tree with blocks and votes
-* get all blocks, votes and certificates
+* get all blocks, votes, and certificates
 * get the best chain

 where the condition which chain is considered the best chain is given by the following properties, which say that the *best* chain is *valid* (`ValidChain` is a predicate asserting that a chain is valid with respect to Ouroboros Praos) and the *heaviest* chain out of all valid chains is the best: